-If you have a complaint regarding Providence Christian College, the college has established a grievance process for undergraduate students ("Grievance Procedure") in this catalog.
-Course syllabi and student handbooks may also define the steps you can take to grieve or appeal decisions (e.g., Academic Integrity; Grade Change) made by college officials.
+If a student has a complaint regarding Providence Christian College, the college has established a grievance process ("Grievance Procedure") in this catalog.
+Course syllabi and student handbooks may also define the steps a student can take to grieve or appeal decisions (e.g., Academic Integrity; Grade Change) made by college officials.

-If you believe that your complaint warrants further attention after you have exhausted all the steps and appeals outlined by this catalog and the dean of students, you may present your complaint to the Western Association of Schools and Colleges (WASC) at wascsenior.org/comments if your complaint is associated with the institution's compliance with academic program quality and accrediting standards.
+If a student believes that his or her complaint warrants further attention after he or she has exhausted all the steps and appeals outlined by this catalog and the dean of students, he or she may present the complaint to the Western Association of Schools and Colleges (WASC) at wascsenior.org/comments if the complaint is associated with the institution's compliance with academic program quality and accrediting standards.
 WASC is the agency that accredits Providence Christian College's academic program.

-If you believe that your complaint continues to warrant further consideration after exhausting the review of either WASC or administrators at Providence Christian College, you may contact the Bureau for Private Postsecondary Education for review of a complaint.
-The bureau may be contacted at

-2535 Capitol Oaks Drive, Suite 400, Sacramento, CA 95833, bppe.ca.gov, (916) 431-6924 (phone), and (916) 263-1897 (fax).
+If the student believes that his or her complaint continues to warrant further consideration after exhausting the review of either WASC or administrators at Providence Christian College, he may contact the Bureau for Private Postsecondary Education for review of a complaint.
+The bureau may be contacted at 2535 Capitol Oaks Drive, Suite 400, Sacramento, CA 95833, bppe.ca.gov, (916) 431-6924 (phone), and (916) 263-1897 (fax).

-Nothing in this disclosure should be construed to limit any right that you may have to take civil or criminal legal action to resolve your complaints.
+Nothing in this disclosure should be construed to limit any right that you may have to take civil or criminal legal action to resolve your compliants.
 Providence Christian College has provided this disclosure in compliance with the requirements of the Higher Education Act of 1965, as amended, as regulated in CFR 34, sections 600.9 (b) (3) and 668.43(b).
 If anything in this disclosure is out of date, please notify the Office of the Registrar.